ZB1239/Quantitative-Trading-Research-Platform/README.md

 The strategy's parameters and underlying methodology are proprietary and are not intended to constitute financial advice or a recommendation to buy or sell any security.

-Furthermore, this research project was produced my an un-experienced junior in terms of the stock market and wider-financial world so some metrics or statements may unintentionally be incorrect.
+This is an independent research project developed as part of my ongoing study of quantitative finance, programming, and financial markets.
+The methodology and analysis are continuously being refined, and despite efforts to ensure accuracy, some metrics, assumptions, or interpretations may contain errors.
+The project should therefore be considered experimental research rather than professional investment research.
 Thank you, Zach Barber.